A hearty and healthy breakfast that’s quick to make, this quinoa porridge with mixed berries is a great way to start your day!

 With all these busy summer days, I absolutely have to make sure that I eat a good breakfast.
 Otherwise I’m all out of steam by about 10:30 AM, and that’s no good.
 This easy quinoa porridge with mixed berries has been a favorite of mine lately.
 Quinoa porridge is a nice change from oatmeal – I find that it has a lighter taste, which I prefer in the summer, but it’s still very filling.

-I like to top mine with fresh berries, pumpkin seeds, cacao nibs, and a drizzle of maple syrup.
+I like to top my quinoa breakfast cereal with fresh berries, pumpkin seeds, cacao nibs, and a drizzle of maple syrup.
 Sometimes I add a bit of shredded coconut, too, and it’s also so delicious with peaches.
 I recently found these maple sea salt pumpkin seeds and I can’t stop eating them – so tasty!

 - 1 cup water